Aldi is selling teddy versions of their lovable Christmas advert star, Kevin the Carrot, for £3.99 in store, but they are a LOT more expensive online!

 Kevin the Carrot in real life

-As other retailers do, to make a few extra quid this time of year, a little plush version of Kevin and his girlfriend, Katie the Carrot, have hit the shelves of Aldi.
+As other retailers do, to make a few extra quid this time of year, a little plush version of Kevin and his girlfriend, Katie the Carrot, are hitting the shelves of Aldi from 22 November 2018.

-They launched in store on Thursday 23rd November and it’s quite obvious these things will sell out quick.
-They usually do in budget supermarkets, but they did agree to limit two carrots per person.
+They usually do in budget supermarkets, but they have agreed to limit sales to two carrots per person.

-According to Bolton News, their Horwich store had 200 in stock.
-Within 10 minutes they had all sold out.
+In 2017, according to Bolton News, their Horwich store had 200 in stock.
+However, within 10 minutes they had all sold out!

 The Bolton Trinity Street store sold all their cuddly carrots (90 were delivered) in under two hours.

-Does your store have any left in stock?
+Does your store have any in stock?
 I’m guessing not.

 Maybe you really wanted a cute little carrot to wrap up under the tree.

-Maybe your son or daughter fell in love with the advert and really wanted one but you didn’t managed to make it to Aldi.
+Maybe your son or daughter fell in love with the advert and really wanted one but you didn’t manage to make it to Aldi.

 So, perhaps you’ll look to pick one up from somewhere else, like eBay.